CP1404/Practicals/prac_04/README.md

 1. Copy the starter code and data file from [subject_reader.py](subject_reader.py) and [subject_data.txt](subject_data.txt)
-   Remember to commit these before modifying them any further.
+   Commit these before modifying them any further.
    Study the starter code and run it.
 There are comments and `print` calls to show you what's happening.

 2. The code reads the file data and processes it into the `parts` variable, but we want the `load_data` function to `return` the data as a list of lists (nested list), like:
    `[['CP1401', 'Ada Lovelace', 192],['CP1404', 'Alan Turing', 98]]`
    Modify the function so that it does this.

 3. Currently, main just prints `data`.
-Add a new function to display subject details that produces something like the following:
+Add a new function to display all subject details.
+The function should produce something like the following (depending on the data):

        CP1401 is taught by Ada Lovelace and has 192 students CP1404 is taught by Alan Turing  and has  98 students

+4. `data` is about as generic as a variable name can get...
+Change variable and function names to be more meaningful.

 # Intermediate Exercises